 On the one hand Lara Croft – a figure born much more of marketing ingenuity than anything else – has been instrumental in the rise, fall and rebirth of the hugely influential games.
 On the other hand narrative and semiotic elements were never an integral part of the actual gameplay of the Tomb Raider series, and so one could deliver a solid analysis of the game and its mechanics without really needing to add to the largely ridiculous analysis of Croft as a sexual figure.

 In the end though, the series’ past does colour the experience of the most recent game, and it’s interesting to see how the games — once unable to wrench themselves from the unfair stigma that resulted from the protagonist’s breast-size — have traveled from revolutionary, to rehashed, to refreshed and finally to refined.
 In fact in the latest game it could be argued that the image issues of earlier entries have been turned entirely on their head.
-Rather than attempt to cover the whole discussion in my review, I though I’d discuss the legacy of the Lara Croft stigma in this standalone article.
+Rather than attempt to cover the whole discussion in my review, I thought I’d discuss the legacy of the Lara Croft stigma in this standalone article.

 Even back in the mid-nineties video games were no strangers to controversy.
 However, in a prime example of western society’s completely muddled moral standards, the presentation of an over-endowed heroine was a major cause for concern against the backdrop of typically male ultra-violent titles.
 There’s no doubt in my mind that the dimensions of Croft’s body as it appears in art and promotion for the original Tomb Raider were decided upon quite separately from any gameplay decision.
 Marketing material, as a non-interactive and wholly semiotic experience, has always struggled to convey the immersive experience of play.
 In the same way that games of the 8-bit era featured complex and colourful scenes on their covers with little or nothing to to with the gameplay in an attempt to hook players and draw their attention, Tomb Raider eschewed attempts to present it’s gameplay in a visual way and instead put an attractive, hyper-sexualised avatar front and center.